CiscoTestAutomation/rest/docs/user_guide/services/nd.rst

     * - timeout (int)
       - Maximum time it can take to disconnect to the device
       - 30 seconds
+    * - retries (int)
+      - Number of retries in case of transmission error
+      - 3 times
+    * - retry_wait (int)
+      - Seconds to wait between retries
+      - 10 seconds

 .. code-block:: python